You should see how much time he spends vacuuming his apartment...

-- Another example from the same series: Galactus has given all his messengers powers related to one of the elements.
+- The Fantastic Four: Galactus has given all his messengers powers related to one of the elements.
 Terrax, the too-evil one, is the earth-mover.
 It's worth noting that he is a mutant who already had the powers to begin with; Big G just made them stronger.

 - Clayface (especially Basil Karlo after his mutation) from Batman.

 - Also, Atlee, the new Terra and recurring character in Power Girl.